rleonardo93/solid-principles/README.md

 ## Interface Segregation Principle
 "Clients should not be forced to depend on methods they not used" - Robert C. Martin

+## Dependency Inversion Principle
+"
+    A. High-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+    B. Abstractions should not depend upon details.
+Details should depend upon abstractions " - Robert C. Martin